Macintosh Software to play back SDR recording files

 providing sample files and details on the format.

-This program is Mac OS X Only.
-Support for Windows is never going to happen.
+This program is presently Mac OS X Only.
+Support for Windows may happen... stay tuned!

 When you demodulate in Wide FM mode, the audio spectrum is displayed, showing the various subcarriers,